EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 ## Features

-  - Display source and target branches for each Merge Requests on all Merge Requests lists
+  - Display source and target branches
   - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (look at the prerequisites, though)
   - No configuration needed